cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 [you can run `cypress open` with the `--browser` and `--component` or `--e2e` options](/guides/guides/command-line#cypress-open) to go straight to the Spec Explorer.

-### The Spec Explorer
+### Specs

-<DocsImage src="/img/guides/core-concepts/cypress-app/spec-explorer.png" alt="The Spec Explorer"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/cypress-app/spec-explorer.png" alt="Specs"></DocsImage>

 On choosing your browser in the Launchpad, you'll be presented with a list of your specs, their names, locations, and information about your latest recorded runs.
 Here you can launch specs by clicking them, create new blank or example specs, or search specs by name (handy for large test suites).

-We've made the following spec data available directly in the Spec Explorer:
+We've made the following spec data available directly in the Specs page:

 #### Last updated